honeypieio/rosshudson.co.uk/content/posts/wankie-how-to-make-your-own-off-brand-winkie.md

 1. Solder the 555 timer.
 Tin the pads then tack two diagonal pins then reflow all eight pins.

 ![](/images/soldering-4.jpg)
 6\.
-Prepare the cell holders' pads by tinning them and using solder wick to make them flat.
+Prepare the pads for the cell holders by tinning them and using solder wick to make them flat.

 ![](/images/soldering-5.jpg)

-1. Form the cell holders' leads by gently bending them perpendicular to the body with a pair of small pliers/blunt snips.
+1. Form the leads of the cell holders by gently bending them perpendicular to the body with a pair of small pliers/blunt snips.
 Crop off the excess.
 Surface mount versions do exist but I couldn't find them - use them if you can!

 ![](/images/cell-holder-folded.jpg)
 8\.
 Position the cell holder centred with a pair of pliers and flow **lots** of solder on each lead.
 They'll be under a lot of mechanical strain when the cells are in them!